Open-Source AI Agents — The Bazaar Ships Again

-OpenClaw crossed 160,000 GitHub stars faster than any repository in the platform's history.
+OpenClaw crossed more than 145,000 GitHub stars faster than any repository in the platform's history.
 Not because the marketing was good — because the infrastructure was useful.
 Developers cloned it, modified it, deployed it, and told other developers.
 The same mechanism that made Linux inevitable is running again, except the iteration cycles are measured in days instead of years.

 The development model, not the technology